Church of Saint Martin of Tours, Frómista

 The Church of Saint Martin of Tours, in Frómista, province of Palencia, Spain, was built in the 11th century in Romanesque style.
-It is located on the Way of St. James to Santiago de Compostella.
+It is located on the Way of St. James to Santiago de Compostela.

 History

 The construction of the church was begun in the second half of the 11th century by will of Queen Muniadona of Castile, as part of a monastery, which has disappeared.
-The church is mentioned for the first time in 1066, and is stylistically connected to other Romanesque edifices in the Way of St. James, such as Cathedral of Jaca or San Isidoro de León.
+The church is mentioned for the first time in 1066, and is stylistically connected to other Romanesque edifices in the Way of St. James, such as Jaca Cathedral or San Isidoro de León.

 In 1118 it was assigned to the Benedictine priory of San Zoilo at Carrión de los Condes.
 The monks abandoned the site in the 13th century, giving it to Don Juan Gómez de Manzanedo.
 During several changes of ownership in the following centuries, the church received several additions in the 15th century: a bell tower over the original dome, and a sacristy.
 After the Middle Ages it started to decay, and in the 19th century it was declared no longer fit for use as a church.

 In 1894 it was declared a National Monument and a restoration was started.
 This brought the church back to its original state, removing numerous later additions.
 The church was reopened to the public in 1904.